jackbrand900/scheduling_cw/README.md

 The last cell will execute the LCL rule, taking in the dag, processing times, and due dates defined in the first cell of the notebook.
 It will then print various iterations of the algorithm with the corresponding schedule at that time and the final iteration with the final cost of the schedule.

+---

+## coursework.ipynb
-(coursework.ipynb) This Jupyter notebook implements a **Tabu Search Algorithm** to optimize scheduling for a given workflow, with an objective of minimizing tardiness.
+This Jupyter notebook implements a **Tabu Search Algorithm** to optimize scheduling for a given workflow, with an objective of minimizing tardiness.

 ## 1. Setup and Requirements